-To what extent does the ISAS BCP 9001 certification influence the quality of content?
+To what extent does the ISAS MEDIA 9001 certification influence the quality of content?

 Are such procedures necessary for journalists?